DeepSourceCorp/good-first-issue/README.md

 ## Adding a new project

-You're welcome to add a new project in Good First Issue, and we encourage all projects &mdash; old and new, big and small.
+You’re welcome to add a new project to Good First Issue, and we encourage all projects whether old or new, big or small.

 Follow these simple steps: